2020-21 School Year

 - Will rooms be double or multiple occupancy?

-- Who will be in a student's "family unit" while on campus?
+- Who will be in a student's "cohort" while on campus?

 - Will students be allowed to leave campus while school is in session?